DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

 - Top Ride currently does not support items until a memory address is found that reflects whether we're in game in top ride or not
 - Patch items for City Trial are not guaranteed to work depending on what vehicle you are on.
 They always work on compact star.
+- 100 checklist blocks goal will misidentify itself as hydra + dragoon goal.
+Possibly others as well.
+This could also result in a game complete not being sent.

 Feel free to report any other issues or suggest improvements in the "Kirby Air Ride" discussion thread in the "future-game-design" channel in the Archipelago Discord server [(Link)](https://discord.com/channels/731205301247803413/1291501105389502554) or in the issues [here](https://github.com/DeDeDeK/KARchipelago/issues).